Winifred Rushforth: India

 On graduating, she sailed for India to be a medical missionary.
 There she later met her husband, stockbroker Frank Victor Rushforth (1888–1945), and she spent the best part of the next 20 years as a surgeon and hospital administrator, specialising in women's health.

 UK

 The Davidson Clinic

 She became interested in psychology and, on returning from India, spent some time working at the Tavistock Clinic in London, alongside fellow Scot, Hugh Crichton-Miller.
 She became a candidate for training at the Clinic but before completing her studies, her husband took up a position at Edinburgh College of Art, and they moved back to Scotland.
 She set up a private practice in Edinburgh in 1929.
 In 1939, during the burgeoning of the Child Guidance movement, she established the Davidson Clinic with the aim of bringing family support and advice to the community, along the model of the pre-war Tavistock Clinic.
+In 1943 she was joined by the German émigré, Vera von der Heydt who stayed until 1951.
 She retired from the clinic in 1967 and the following year was awarded the OBE.